Saddle Up: What Kind of Bike Is Best for Lower Back Pain?

 Here are some suggestions for preventing back pain while biking:

 2. Use a padded seat cushion to reduce pressure on your back.
+It’s like a comfy pillow for your backside, reducing pressure on your back and making your ride smoother.

 Why Does My Low Back Hurt After Biking?

 Low back pain after biking can be caused by a number of factors, such as poor bike fit, incorrect saddle height, uneven saddle, knee less than 25% bend at the end of the stroke, excessive reach, the horizontal distance between the saddle and bars, bad posture on and off the bike, and muscle strain.
-It is important to make sure your bike is properly fitted to your body, and to take care of your body off the bike to avoid injury.

 Are Hybrid Bikes Better for Your Back?